coderefinery/train-the-trainer/_episodes/09-future.md

 - How to get new workshop requests?
 - How to get attendee interest?
+- How to reach research groups who don't know about this project?
 - How to get instructor interest?
 - What's our capacity for workshops?